My Life in Corporate Japan

 Returning from work the next day, I opened my mailbox and beneath a pile of porno and prostitution advertisements found the registered letter from my company that my lawyer had told me to expect.
 I opened the letter to find that the company accepted the proposal for severance pay my lawyer had made.
 I was awarded 5 million yen by the court, which came to about $37,000 after I paid my lawyer.
 The company also apologized in writing for ordering me to take part in criminal activity, and as my lawyer said, there was no indication that I had to keep quiet about the lawsuit.
 I had won.

-And after ten and a half years in the country I left Japan, after taking my lawyer's advice and covering up the holes in my apartment's walls with prints by Salvador Dali.
+And after ten and a half years in the country I left Japan and moved to New York City, after taking my lawyer's advice and covering up the holes in my apartment's walls with prints by Salvador Dali.